kresil/kresil/README.md

 ## Modules

-- 📁 [kresil-lib](kresil-lib/lib/src): Core module with the resilience mechanisms;
+- 📁 [kresil-lib](kresil-lib/lib/README.md): Core module with the resilience mechanisms;
-- 📁 [ktor-client-plugins](ktor-client-plugins/shared/src): Mechanisms integration for Ktor client;
+- 📁 [ktor-client-plugins](ktor-client-plugins/shared/README.md): Mechanisms integration for Ktor Client;
-- 📁 [ktor-server-plugins](ktor-server-plugins/shared/src): Mechanisms integration for Ktor server.
+- 📁 [ktor-server-plugins](ktor-server-plugins/shared/README.md): Mechanisms integration for Ktor Server.
+- 📁 [beta-demo](beta-demo/README.md): Applications for demonstration purposes.

 ## Retry

 The [Retry](https://learn.microsoft.com/en-us/azure/architecture/patterns/retry)
 is a resilience mechanism
-that can be used to retry an operation when it fails and the failure is a transient error.
+that can be used to retry an operation when it fails, and the failure is a transient error.
 Operations can be decorated and executed on demand.
 A retry mechanism is initialized with a configuration that, through pre-configured policies, defines its behaviour.

 ### State Machine